newsdev/stevedore/README.md

 Stevedore can make two types of search engines:

-- *Demo search engine* that only your computer can access.
+- *Local search engine* that only your computer can access.
 - *Production search engine* that other computers can access.
 If you choose this option, you need to have a separate ElasticSearch server to host the search index and an Amazon S3 bucket to host the frontend.
-Stevedore has no separate security, besides the security of your Amazon S3 bucket and your ElasticSearch server's policies.
-Anyone who can access the S3 bucket and the ElasticSearch server can use your search engine, so be sure to set your access policies correctly. *How to properly secure your ElasticSearch server is outside the scope of this README*

 ![An example of a search page.](/screenshots/blob_search_form_annotated.png?raw=true "An example of a search page.")